vsrromero/inventorymate/README.md

 It also covers an understanding of the Laravel architecture and the MVC pattern.

 *I am constantly working on improving this project by adding new features and updates.
 Please check back regularly for the latest updates.*

+**Again, keep in mind that this project is not a finished product, and it was built as a showcase of skills, where I tried to use several functionalities of the Laravel framework, for this reason I didn't followed paterns when building routes or coding some parts of the project, I'd like to show that I know how to work with the framwork**

 ## Project installation